+August 9, 2008: Votto was on the bereavement list for the passing of his father Joe.
 "He watched every game," Joey said.
 "It was part of his routine.
 He was a hard worker, too—one of those guys who did it every single day, then came home looking forward to watching my game (with the Reds)."

 Votto's father was a chef for a retirement home, worked 9-to-5, but made sure he got back to his suburban Toronto home in time to watch the Reds.

-- Early in the 2010 season, Joey got a new roommate when he obtained a black Labrador retriever puppy from a shelter and named him Maris, after Roger Maris, the man who hit 61 home runs in 1961 for the Yankees, breaking Babe Ruth's record.
+Early in the 2010 season, Joey got a new roommate when he obtained a black Labrador retriever puppy from a shelter and named him Maris, after Roger Maris, the man who hit 61 home runs in 1961 for the Yankees, breaking Babe Ruth's record.

 During the 2010 season, Joey got a dog.
 And he loves that dog.

-In 2011, Chris Singleton (ESPN'S Baseball Tonight) said that Votto is probably the most intense player in the N.L.
+In 2011, Chris Singleton (ESPN'S Baseball Tonight) said that Votto is probably the most intense player in the NL.